KU-MedAI/glm4dnv-asd/README.md

 ### 2. ASD prediction

-Aggregate variant embeddings at the sampl-level and perform ASD prediction using a Set Transformer model.
+Aggregate variant embeddings at the sample level and perform ASD prediction using a Set Transformer model.

 ```python
 set_transformer/set_transformer.ipynb